-Table 19: Impact Assessment results - R312 Scenic Route
+Table 19: Impact Assessment results - R312 Scenic route

-"Scenic Route 1": The R312 Lichtenburg Road Scenic Route (Route 31; SR1: Scenic drive envelope, Gateway Point and view corridors as scenic resources).
-Construction phase/s Operational phase Before Mitigation After Mitigation Before Mitigation After Mitigation Low (20) negative Very Low (12) Low (21) negative Medium (33) negative (with scope for Positive negative Enhancement) • The impact will have a • The impact will have a The impact does/should • The impact will have a minor influence on the minor influence on the not have a direct moderate influence on the proposed development proposed development influence on the proposed development and/or environment. and/or environment. decision to develop the and/or environment. • These impacts require • These impacts require area. • The impact can be some attention to some attention to Very low magnitude ameliorated by a modification of the project modification of the project with any combination modification in the project design where possible, or design where possible, or of extent and duration design or implementation of alternative mitigation. alternative mitigation. except regional and effective mitigation • I.e.; The impact has an long term. measures. • I.e.; The impact has an influence, but the impact influence, but the impact can be mitigated. can be mitigated.
+"Scenic Route 1": The R312 Lichtenburg Road Scenic route (Route 31; SR1: Scenic drive envelope, Gateway Point and view corridors as scenic resources).

-&lt;sup>39 These visual impacts are assessed excluding the consideration of light impacts at night - see Tables 15-17.
+, Construction phase/s Operational phase Before Mitigation After Mitigation Before Mitigation After Mitigation Low (21) negative Very Low (12) negative Medium (44) negative Medium (40) negative (with scope for Positive Enhancement) The impact will have a minor influence on the proposed development and/or environment.
+These impacts require some attention to modification of the project design where possible, or alternative mitigation.
+I.e.; The impact has an influence, but the impact can be mitigated.
+The impact does/should not have a direct influence on the decision to develop the area.
+Very low magnitude with any combination of extent and duration except regional and long term. ment. rated meaningfully by a esign or implementation of s: for instance, there is limited ne essential structures required iation safety in areas like the